kleidouxos/vulcan/pages/about.md

 __The library__: This digital library is built upon [CollectionBuilder](https://collectionbuilder.github.io/) source.
 It began as a term project for [John A. Walsh](https://jawalsh.github.io/)'s Digital Libraries course.

-Except where indicated, the images and texts in this collection are in the publid domain within the United States.
+Except where indicated, the item images and texts in this collection are in the public domain within the United States.
 Items have been sourced from:
 * [America's Historic Newspapers (Readex)](https://www.readex.com/)
 * [Gallica (Bibliothèque nationale de France)](https://gallica.bnf.fr/)
 * [HathiTrust](https://www.hathitrust.org/)